nauam/Courses/docs/manual/05-nodes.md

 ## Node filtering

 A _node filter_ is a search pattern that matches a set of nodes.
-QW Control node filters let you match Nodes based on a pattern like "tags" or any node attribute.
+Rundeck node filters let you match Nodes based on a pattern like "tags" or any node attribute.
 You can define node filters that include and exclude nodes based on sets of patterns.
 While a node filter can specifically reference nodes using their unique name, filter patterns are more resilient to changes in your environment and better handle dynamically provisioned servers.

 ![Filtered nodes](~@assets/img/fig0204-c.png)